kschoi/kschoi/README.md

 ### About me

-* 😄 I’m interested in UI/UX, web frontend, mobile development based on flutter.
+* 😄 Currently focusing on JS.
 * 📫 How to reach me: kschoi0308@gmail.com, [linkedin](https://www.linkedin.com/in/kyungsun-choi-93420019b/), kakao id: kschoi0308

 ### writings